CNFloss/Coursera/README.md

 If the Go programming language is not installed follow the official [guide](https://go.dev/doc/install)

-Run `go build ./foldername/filename` where foldername is the course and filename is the exercize you want to run and.
-Then run `./filename` for
-Linux/Unix or `.\filename.exe` on Windows.
+Run `go build ./foldername/filename` where foldername is the course and filename is the exercize you want to run.
+Then run `./filename` for Linux/Unix or `.\filename.exe` on Windows.

 ## Contributing